 Common Advice: Instead of snacking when you are bored, make a list of other things you can do like go for a walk, call friend, or take up a hobby.

-Nourishing Advice: My first thought when I read the above advice is ‘Yeah, right!”
-If I could do something else besides eat, I wouldn’t be seeing help!
+Common Sense: My first thought when I read the above advice is ‘Yeah, right!”
+If I could do something else besides eat, I wouldn’t be seeking help!
 I already know what I should do, the question is, HOW do I do it?

 This is not an easy thing to figure out.
-This is the crux of the issue- Why do I binge or overeat instead of doing something more fun and healthy?
+This is the crux of the issue- Why do I binge or overeat instead of doing something more fun and healthier?

-This subject requires its own article, maybe a whole book, or better yet, an encyclopedia.
 There are probably as many reasons for someone to binge as there are people who binge.
 We are all different.
 But I did realize, that to stop bingeing, I didn’t have to delve into all my personal problems and anxieties.
 All I had to do was give myself permission to eat and treat myself with respect and kindness, regardless of my eating behavior.
-This soon spread to other aspects of my life – If I made a bad choice or a wrong decision about a relationship or some other thing, I began to comprehend that it was Okay to make mistakes without punishing myself and just go on with my day.
+This soon spread to other aspects of my life – If I made a bad choice or a wrong decision about a relationship or some other thing, I began to comprehend that it was okay to make mistakes without punishing myself and just go on with my day.
 It didn’t take long for my overall anxiety level to lessen and I was able to enjoy more of my food and my life overall.

-Common advice: Stop dieting.
-Eat in moderation and eat sweets as an occasional treat.
+Common advice: Eat in moderation and eat sweets as an occasional treat.

-Regarding thinking of sweets as a treat; I have not yet decided how to fit this into my new lifestyle.
-If I think of sweets as something special, something more tantalizing than other foods, it raises my interest and creates a false desire for them.
-I am trying to figure out how to think of them in terms of everyday food.
+Regarding Sweets -If I think of sweets as something special, something more tantalizing than other foods, it raises my interest and creates a false desire for them.
+I mostly think of them in terms of everyday food.
 I try not to give them any special status and allow myself to freely partake.
 I am finding myself not nearly as drawn to them as I was when actively bingeing.
 Other foods are so much more satisfying!

 The good part about this advice is – No matter what or how much food I find myself eating, I don’t judge myself or feel guilty.
 I treat myself nice.
 I respect who I am as a person.
 There is no ‘getting back on track.’
 There is only the next time I am hungry and all the food in the world that I can choose from to satisfy my hunger.